w3f/Grants-Program/applications/fair_squares.md

 - We intend to enter the substrate builders program with our developed solution, hopefully we are elegible to be fast-tracked.
 - We intend to bring-up a public live testnet with an interface in which everyone can use Fair squares.
 The developed solution is based on all of the functionality on the milestones.
 The time frames  might be tweaked so the platform can work faster.
 Setting roles will be publicly available and we will be monitoring the chain to see if we can assist and verify users.
 - We will notify partners we have interviewed and see based on our solution we have built to get their feedback and see if we can continue experimenting with them to build a next iteration, not only the software but also the
 - On the medium term we are looking to have funding that is neutral and benefits from this solution.
-This is usually governments.
+This is usually falls into the corner of public institutions.

-## Medium Term
-- how you intend to use, enhance, promote and support your project in the short term, and

 ### Long Term
 In 1-3 years from now we hope to found a legal framework and partnership with municipality, state or governmental level that gives us the pass to implement this.
 We aim to organize from the bottom-up with other parties that find this relevant and iterate together with them.
 Ideally we would needed to get funded by a neutral party that benefits from this.
 But we like to take it step for step.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** We have been around in the ecosystem for some time and we knew from the W3F grants program since it's inception.
+**How did you hear about the Grants Program?**
+We have been around in the ecosystem for some time and we knew from the W3F grants program since it's inception.